“Over 170 million miles safely steamed on nuclear power”

-The organic statute for Naval Reactors, 50 U.S.C. §§ 2406 and 2511, codifying Presidential Executive Order 12344, sets forth the total responsibility of Naval Reactors for all aspects of the Navy’s nuclear propulsion, including research, design, construction, testing, operations, maintenance, and ultimate disposal of naval nuclear propulsion plants.
+The organic statute for Naval Reactors, 50 United States Code Sections 2406 and 2511 (codifying Presidential Executive Order 12344), sets forth the total responsibility of Naval Reactors for all aspects of the Navy’s nuclear propulsion, including research, design, construction, testing, operations, maintenance, and ultimate disposal of naval nuclear propulsion plants.
 The Director, Naval Reactors, is Admiral James F. Caldwell, Jr., who also serves as a Deputy Administrator in the National Nuclear Security Administration within the Department of Energy.

 The Navy maintains its environmental responsibilities from nuclear-powered warship design to ultimate disposal.
-To date, the Program has safely disposed of 135 reactor compartments from 126 ships.
+As of October 2022, the Program has safely disposed of 140 reactor compartment packages.

 The Program’s procedures for protection of people and the environment meet or exceed all applicable federal, state, and local environmental health and safety laws and regulations.
 The Navy remains committed to this high standard.